fsce1/B2/GDD.md

 # Visuals

 # Game Loop
 Once you choose a map from the main menu screen, it shows the Infiltration Screen which includes the functionality to select where you are infiltrating from, selection for the guns that you want to bring in, selection of your teammates and the current objectives + objective locations.
 Once you have selected all of that, you can infiltrate.
 Then, you spawn in with your teammate(s) and begin attacking the objectives.
-An entire map will be around 500x500m - 1000x1000m and have multiple areas such as a town area, industrial zones, military bases, etc.
-Once you have
+Objectives may be things like clearing an area of enemies, picking up a piece of intelligence, Once you have completed all the objectives that you want, you head to the exfiltration zone and exit the map.
 # AI
 There are 2 types of AI that will be in the game- Enemy and Friendly.